1Joe Medicine Crow

 12. In the late 60s, a group of imposters from Texas pretended to be the British rock band the Zombies and toured throughout the U.S to sold out shows.
 Two of those imposters (Dusty Hill and Frank Beard) would go on to form ZZ Top.

-13. Marvel sued City of Heros (a superhero based online game) because their users were making heroes based on Marvel characters.
+13. Marvel sued City of Heroes (a superhero based online game) because their users were making heroes based on Marvel characters.
 It later turned out that Marvel's own investigators had made many of the characters cited in the lawsuit.

 14. Oliver Sipple, who saved then President Gerald Ford's life from an assassin, was subsequently outed as gay by the press, disowned by his family and ultimately died regretting saving the President